Our businesses must thrive!

 2. Public discussion of potentially future conversion of all commercial zoning to mixed use has sent confusing signals to property owners about what long term financial strategies to adopt, likely reducing commitment to the existing lease structure if additional financial benefits can be obtained from conversions/redevelopment

 3. Mis-interpretation of business trends (perhaps partially deliberate) as being entirely and inexorably driven by the move to online retail and not attributing any cause to city policies and statements.
+Brick and Mortar businesses are still necessary and many are doing well.
+We must foster an environment that allows businesses to both blossom and thrive.

 5. Excessive financial and cash flow burdens placed on entrepreneurs and business owners that include excessive permit fees, opening delays that strain cash flows while rent is still required and requirements to pay estimated sales tax 60 days in advance of any actual sales.